cmsxbc/calendarimg.sh/README.md

 1. `CALENDARIMG_COLS`: how many columns.
 2. `CALENDARIMG_ROWS`: how many rows.
 3. `CALENDARIMG_MAJRO`: col major or row marjor, default is `row`.

+The default shape is set the direction defined by `CALENDARIMG_MAJOR` to 7, and calculate the other side by divided by total data size.

+If either `CALENDARIMG_COLS` or `CALENDARIMG_ROWS` is set, the other side is calculated.

+If both `CALENDARIMG_COLS` and `CALENDARIMG_ROWS` are set, they won't be calcuated, but the product should greater than total data size.

 ### change style
 1. border style: availble values: `solid`, `dashed`, `hidden`